 Note: Informing HMRC that you are moving or retiring abroad ensures you pay the correct amount of taxation.

-As a rule, you can cast your vote in the United Kingdom elections even after you move or retire overseas.
+As a rule, you can still cast your vote in the United Kingdom elections and referendums through the electoral register even after you move or retire overseas.

 Moving or retiring abroad does not affect your UK citizenship.
 As a UK citizen you keep the right to work and live in any European Economic Area (EEA) country.